microsoft/mdatp-devicecontrol/windows/Printer Protection Samples/Default Deny - custom policy.md

    9. Click "Add"
 </details>
 <details>
-<summary>Create a reusable setting for PDF_XPS Printer</summary>
+<summary>Create a reusable setting for Any Printer</summary>

    1. Navigate to Home > Endpoint Security > Attack Surface Reduction
    2. Click on Reusable Settings
    3. Click (+) Add
-   4. Enter the PDF_XPS Printer for the name.
+   4. Enter the Any Printer for the name.
    5. Optionally, enter a description
    6. Click on "Next"
    7. Set the match type toggle to MatchAny